 ‘A lot of pubs are having parties’ in the town with the highest ‘Leave’ vote in Britain

-Men speak in the doorway of a grocery store in Boston, England, the town in Lincolnshire which voted with a 75 per cent majority to leave the European Union during the 2016 referendum.
-File photograph: Darren Staples/Getty Images
+Locals chat at a food store in Boston, England.
+The town, in Lincolnshire, voted by a 75 per cent majority to leave the European Union in the 2016 referendum, giving it the highest proportion of Brexit voters in the UK.
+Photograph: Darren Staples/Getty

 In Boston, Lincolnshire 75.6 per cent voted to leave the EU, the highest leave vote in Britain, but most people I speak to express relief rather than joy that it’s finally happening.